fission/fission.io/content/en/docs/reference/glossary.md

 In a nutshell, the builder Manager manages the builds of function source code.

-Once an environment that contains a builder image is created, the builder manager will then create the Kubernetes service and deployment under the `fission-builder` namespace to start the environment builder.
+Once an environment that contains a builder image is created, the builder manager will then create the Kubernetes service and deployment under the `default` namespace to start the environment builder.
 And once a package that contains a source archive is created, the builder manager talks to the environment builder to build the function’s source archive into a deploy archive for function deployment.

 ### Build Status